 Not only is editing important for making photos better looking in a fundamental aspect, but it’s also how people have learned to become more creative and flex their ideas in ways that the camera couldn’t capture.
 Some techniques have become so ingrained in photography, like double exposures, that they’re features on cameras now.

 Being able to maximize your creativity to get the most out of your editing is crucial to growing your skills.
 If you need some tips on how to be more cinematically creative with your editing, then check these out.

 1. Use Preset Filters

-Some people love them, some people bemoan them, but it’s impossible to deny that preset filters can give you some excellent, cinema-esque vibes to your photos.
+Some people love them, some people bemoan them, but it’s impossible to deny that preset filters can give you some excellent, cinema-Esque vibes to your photos.
 There are a lot of brands and photographers who have spent countless hours doing trial and error for their photo editing only to come up with a filter that looks amazing.
 They then decide to create more like it and build packs that feature plenty of their presets that allow others to create flashy photography in an instant.
-You can find more info here, but it’s a really good way that you can add a cinematic feeling to your photos quickly.
+But it’s a really good way that you can add a cinematic feeling to your photos quickly.
 This helps you spend more time focusing on the actual photo and not so much time on the editing portion.

 2. Study Popular Photographer and Cinematographer Styles for Inspiration